11 Days Historical Vacation in Egypt

 Day ten: Arrive in Cairo and see the sights in Old Cairo

-After breakfast, you will check out of your hotel, and after that, we will drive you to the airport in Luxor so you can catch your flight back to Cairo.
+After breakfast, you will check out of your hotel.
+After that, we will drive you to the airport in Luxor so you can catch your flight back to Cairo.
 When you get there, you’ll go on a tour with an Egyptologist who will take you to some of Cairo’s most appealing sights, like:

 The Egyptian Museum